Close Friendships Between Male and Female Characters in Movies

 There are dozens of movies out there where a man and woman start out as friends or enemies or even “frenemies” and then get together at the end of the story.
-What’s really interesting, though, is when a film can present a man and woman partner team where the two characters never link up romantically.
-It’s a much more unique and challenging way of building a relationship between two characters that doesn’t end in the typical embrace in the rain.
+What’s really interesting, though, is when a man and woman team up but never link up romantically.
+It’s a much more unique way of building a relationship between two characters that doesn’t end in the typical embrace in the rain.
 This relationship has become more prevalent in movies over the years.
-Below are a few examples of this team up and how it shapes the tone, focus, and characterization in a film.
+Below are a few examples of this dynamic and how it shapes the tone, focus, and characterization in a film.

 Dottie and Jimmy in "A League Of Their Own"

 One reason why a male and female character might not form a romantic relationship is to preserve the moral values of two characters.
 One example of this is in the 1992 film, A League of Their Own.
 Jimmy Dugan (Tom Hanks) and Dottie Hinson (Geena Davis) form a strong connection throughout the course of the baseball season that should surpass the coach and player relationship.
 However, Dottie is married, and Jimmy is an authority figure.
 So, this relationship never grows beyond a mutual friendship.

 There is a long sequence that was cut out of the film in which Dottie and Jimmy have a romantic moment which results in Dottie’s temporarily leaving the league.
 This sequence totally changes the characters and even the movie itself.
 Dottie’s motivations and underlying feelings come through here.
 However, the ambiguity of this relationship in the original cut gives the film better characterization and originality.
 After all, this is a story about female baseball players holding their own in a male-dominated society, not a love story between a baseball player and her coach.
 The filmmakers must have recognized this when cutting the film and took a more levelheaded approach to their story.
 It was a bold move, but I think it was ultimately the best one.